What Is Cloud Hosting?

 Traditional shared hosting isn’t as powerful as its cloud counterpart.
 Even so, it is a suitable solution for those looking to build a personal website or a small online store.

 In this type of hosting, one server will hold multiple websites, all of which share its resources.

-Because of the shared nature of the server, it can handle only a limited amount of traffic – between 10 to one hundred thousand monthly visitors.
+Because of the shared nature of the server, driving a lot of traffic is difficult.
+The server can only handle a limited amount, between 10 to one hundred thousand monthly visitors.
 The exact amount depends on the bandwidth, storage capacity, and processing power available.

 Avoid hitting the resource usage limit to prevent any performance or security issues.